CSI-DMCE-2023/Hacktober-TicTacToe-2023/CONTRIBUTING.md

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the project's license.
 Details can be found in the [LICENSE](LICENSE) file.

-Make sure to replace the placeholders (e.g., `your-username`, `feature/your-feature-name`, and `your feature description`) with the actual information relevant to your project.
-You can also add any specific guidelines or instructions tailored to your project's development process and requirements.